Can You Get Pregnant When You’re Not Ovulating?

 Can You Get Pregnant Outside Your Ovulation?

-Remember that pregnancy happens when the egg and sperm unite during your fertile window.
+Remember that pregnancy happens when the egg and sperm unite during your fertile window, which begins with ovulation.

 After ovulation, the released egg gives an open window of 24 hours for a sperm to fertilize it.
-We already know that sperm can remain in a woman’s body for up to 5 days.
-This makes up for your fertile window of 6 days, marked as 4 days before ovulation, the day of ovulation and one day after ovulation.
+Sperm can remain in a woman’s body for up to 5 days.
+This makes up for your fertile window of 6 days, marked as 4 days before ovulation, the day of ovulation, and one day after ovulation.

 Getting Pregnant On Your Period